 Instructions for participants*

-"A person who has overcome" is the topic for the 2013 School Speech Contest.
+"The importance of healthy living" is the topic for the 2014 School Speech Contest.

 In organizing their speeches, students can consider these questions:

-Speeches must be at least three minutes and no longer than five minutes long.
-Speeches must be in the students' own words.
-Complete rules are outlined in the contest organizer's booklet.
+Speeches must be at least three minutes and no longer than five minutes long, and must be in the students' own words.

 40 points for material organization

 This accounts for theme and subject adherence, structure, content, logic and color.

 This includes voice, pronunciation, enunciation, gestures and poise.